aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Reporting/Display Options/Display_Options_-_Display_Inac.rst

 This option determines whether inactive data should be displayed when using display or write statements.
+Possible values are:

     *	On (inactive data is displayed)
     *	Off (Inactive data is not displayed)